icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [ReportGPT](https://ReportGPT.app) - AI Powered Writing Assistant.
 The entire platform is free as long as you bring your own API key.
   * [Clair](https://askclair.ai/) - Clinical AI Reference.
 Students have free access to the professional tool suite, which includes Open Search, Clinical Summary, Med Review, Drug Interactions, ICD-10 Codes, and Stewardship.
 Additionally, a free trial for the professional suite is available.
   * [Langtrace](https://langtrace.ai) - enables developers to trace, evaluate, manage prompts and datasets, and debug issues related to an LLM application’s performance.
 It creates open telemetry standard traces for any LLM which helps with observability and works with any observability client.
 Free plan offers 50K traces/month.
+  * [LangWatch](https://langwatch.ai) - A LLMOps platform helping AI teams measure, monitor, and optimize LLM applications for reliability, cost-efficiency, and performance.
+With a powerful DSPy component, we enable seamless collaboration between engineers and non-technical teams to fine-tune and productionize GenAI products.
+Free plan includes all platform features, 1k traces/month and 1 workflow DSPy optimizers. [#opensource](https://github.com/langwatch/langwatch)
   * [Ultra AI](https://ultraai.app) - AI command center for your product.
 Features include multi-provider AI gateway, prompts manager, caching, logs, analytics, model fallbacks and user rate limiting.
 Free forever plan offers 10k+ requests per month and all the features except caching.
-  * [Comet Opik](https://www.comet.com/site/products/opik/) - Evaluate, test, and ship LLM applications across your dev and production lifecycles.
+  * [Comet Opik](https://www.comet.com/site/products/opik/) - Evaluate, test, and ship LLM applications across your dev and production lifecycles. [#opensource](https://github.com/comet-ml/opik/)
   * [Langfuse](https://langfuse.com/) - Open-source LLM engineering platform that helps teams collaboratively debug, analyze, and iterate on their LLM applications.
 Free forever plan includes 50k observations per month and all platform features. [#opensource](https://github.com/langfuse/langfuse)
   * [Pollinations.AI](https://pollinations.ai/) - easy-to-use, free image generation AI with free API available.
 No signups or API keys required, and several option for integrating into a website or workflow. [#opensource](https://github.com/pollinations/pollinations)
   * [Othor AI](https://othor.ai/) - An AI-native fast, simple, and secure alternative to popular business intelligence solutions like Tableau, Power BI, and Looker.
 Othor utilizes large language models (LLMs) to deliver custom business intelligence solutions in minutes.
 The Free Forever plan provides one workspace with five datasource connections for one user, with no limits on analytics. [#opensource](https://github.com/othorai/othor.ai)
+  * [OpenRouter](https://openrouter.ai/models?q=free) - Provides various free AI models including DeepSeek R1, V3, Llama, and Moonshot AI.
+These models excel in natural language processing and are suitable for diverse development needs.
+Note that while these models are free to use, they are subject to rate limits.
+Additionally, OpenRouter offers paid models for more advanced requirements, for instance Claude, OpenAI, Grok, Gemini, and Nova.

 ## CDN and Protection